tehruhn/tehruhn.github.io/_pages/about.md

 Hi!
 ===

 I am currently a Master's student at the University of Pennsylvania in Scientific Computing.
+I am advised here by [Prof. Andrea Liu](https://live-sas-physics.pantheon.sas.upenn.edu/people/standing-faculty/andrea-liu), and I work on Learning in Physical Systems.

-I am working here with [Prof. Mark Liberman](https://www.ling.upenn.edu/~myl/) at the [Linguistic Data Consortium](https://www.ldc.upenn.edu/).
+I also work in NLP with [Prof. Mark Liberman](https://www.ling.upenn.edu/~myl/) and some other great folks at the [Linguistic Data Consortium](https://www.ldc.upenn.edu/).

 I am interested in several research directions :
 - Theoretical Machine Learning